GetDutchie/brick/packages/brick_offline_first/README.md

 ![OfflineQueue logic flow](https://user-images.githubusercontent.com/865897/72175823-f44a3580-3391-11ea-8961-bbeccd74fe7b.jpg)

 :warning: The queue ignores requests that are not `DELETE`, `PATCH`, `POST`, and `PUT` for REST.
 In GraphQL, `query` and `subscription` operations are ignored.
 Fetching requests are not worth tracking as the caller may have been disposed by the time the app regains connectivity.

-### FAQ

-#### Why can't I declare a model argument?

-Due to [an open analyzer bug](https://github.com/dart-lang/sdk/issues/38309), a custom model cannot be passed to the repository as a type argument.